 Tips On How To Brush Your Hair The Right Way

-1. Don’t Brush your Hair from the Top
+1. Don’t brush your hair from the top

-2. Use the Right Kind of Brush
+2. Use the right kind of brush

 Obviously, there are times when we all need to use a comb, for example, a haircut, and that’s ok.
 But in your main hair routine, make sure to use a brush that has a soft movable base.

-3. Don’t Over-brush your Hair
+3. Don’t over-brush your hair

 Are you familiar with the 1950s motto of brushing your hair 100 strokes a day?
 I think in some cultures they still practise this, but we now know that this does not help your hair at all.

 However, this is probably one of the quickest ways to ruin your hair.
 According to the experts when hair is wet the hair shaft is weakened.
 This makes your hair much more susceptible to breakages.

-5. Use Conditioner or Hair Spray
+5. Use conditioner or hair spray

 With these 5 tips on how to avoid brushing your hair the wrong way, you will see healthier hair in no time.
 Hair needs its own special TLC and it’s not hard, too time-consuming or expensive to give your hair the proper care that it needs.
 Because we all want healthy, glossy hair!

-Anastasia Beverly Hills Benefit Cosmetics Bobbi Brown Chantecaille Charlotte Tilbury Clarins ColourPop Dermalogica Dior Dyson ELEMIS Elf Cosmetics Estée Lauder Fenty Beauty First Aid Beauty Fresh Hourglass Huda Beauty IT Cosmetics Jane Iredale L'Oreal lancome La Roche-Posay Laura Mercier LORAC MAC Makeup Revolution Maybelline Molton Brown Morphe Nars Natasha Denona Neutrogena NYX Origins Peter Thomas Roth Revlon Sigma Beauty Smashbox Stila Tarte Cosmetics The Ordinary Too Faced Urban Decay YSL
+Anastasia Beverly Hills bareMinerals Benefit Cosmetics Bobbi Brown CeraVe Chantecaille Charlotte Tilbury Clarins ColourPop Dermalogica Dior e.l.f.
+Cosmetics ELEMIS Estée Lauder Fenty Beauty First Aid Beauty Fresh Giorgio Armani Hourglass Jane Iredale L'Oreal Lancome La Roche-Posay Laura Mercier LORAC MAC Makeup Revolution Mario Badescu Maybelline Morphe Nars Natasha Denona Neutrogena NYX Origins Peter Thomas Roth Revlon Sigma Beauty Smashbox Stila Tarte Cosmetics The Ordinary Too Faced Urban Decay YSL